Australian Government Architecture

 The following designs include examples of how digital solutions in this capability can be delivered.

-API.gov.au has been designed to give technology developers, researchers, and other parties access to a range of APIs (Application Programming Interfaces) that can be used to integrate systems access to a range of functions from across government.
-Note - the current platform has been released as a…
+api.gov.au has been designed to give technology developers, researchers, and other parties access to a range of APIs (Application Programming Interfaces) that can be used to integrate systems access to a range of functions from across government.
+It includes Australian Government - API Design…

-The ABS Data API (Beta) allows you to request detailed ABS statistics including economic, social and Census data.
+The ABS Data API (Beta) allows users to request detailed ABS statistics including economic, social and Census data.
 Data is published after embargo is lifted at 11:30am and is usually available by 12:30pm (Canberra time) on release day.
-The API provides detailed access to a wide range of ABS releases…
+The API provides detailed access to a wide range of ABS…

 Was this information helpful?